 Famous Bank Robbery

 The most viral robbery video out of Nigeria was the Offa bank Robbery.
-The attack was a robbery which led to the death of 33 people.
+The attack was a robbery that led to the death of 33 people.
 It was carried out in four commercial banks on April 4, 2018, at Offa local government area of Kwara State.

 What Do You Think?